knative/client/README.md

 [Knative Serving](https://github.com/knative/docs/blob/master/docs/serving/spec/knative-api-specification-1.0.md)
 and
 [Knative Eventing](https://github.com/knative/eventing/tree/master/docs/spec)
-API exclusively so that it will work with any Knative installation, even those that are not Kubernetes based.
-It does not help in _installing_ Knative itself though.
+APIs exclusively so that it will work with any Knative installation, even those that are not Kubernetes based.
+It does not help with _installing_ Knative itself though.
 Please refer to the various
 [Knative installation options](https://knative.dev/docs/install/) for how to install Knative with its prerequisites.